digital-asset/daml/docs/source/daml/intro/3_Data.rst

   :start-after: -- KEY_TEST_BEGIN
   :end-before: -- KEY_TEST_END

 Since DAML is designed to run on distributed systems, you have to assume that there is no global entity that can guarantee uniqueness, which is why each ``key`` expression must come with a ``maintainer`` expression. ``maintainer`` takes one or several parties, all of which have to be signatories of the contract and be part of the key.
 That way the index can be partitioned amongst sets of maintainers, and each set of maintainers can independently ensure the uniqueness constraint on their piece of the index.
-The constraint that maintainters are part of the key is ensured by only having the variable `key`
+The constraint that maintainers are part of the key is ensured by only having the variable `key` in each maintainer expression.

 Note how the ``fetch`` in the final ``submit`` block has become a ``fetchByKey @Account``. ``fetchByKey @Account`` takes a value of type ``AccountKey`` and returns a tuple ``(ContractId Account, Account)`` if the lookup was successful or fails the transaction otherwise.